TheRealCmanBrine/SimpleDiscordBot/README.md

-# SimpleDiscordBot
+# SimpleDiscordBot - A DiscordJS bot made for educational purposes.
 ---------------------------------------------------------------
-A DiscordJS bot made for educational purposes.
+Requirements
 ---------------------------------------------------------------
+1. NodeJS.
+Install Node At https://nodejs.org/en/
+2. DiscordJS.
+After Installing Node, Navigate To Your Workspae an run the command "npm install discord.js"